 We will visit the Corrigan Gallery, a well-known gallery that exhibits pieces of art that are both representational and abstract and possess the charm of old Charleston with a contemporary edge.
 We will enjoy wine and hors d’oeuvres while Charleston native Lese Corrigan and other artists our age talk about their work.
 Corrigan’s paintings are known for their joyful playfulness of life and the surfaces imbued with light.
 Corrigan fully immersed herself in the visual arts in the late 1980s, working her way through the different opportunities in the art community.

 Dinner: The Grocery

 Charleston has become known for restaurants that are obsessive about sourcing ingredients.
-The stellar The Grocery (in the popular Upper King Street offers small plates of astonishingly fresh ingredients and combinations.
-After an afternoon in Nathalie Dupree’s kitchen, a light dinner should be just the thing.
+The stellar The Grocery (in the popular Upper King Street) offers small plates of astonishingly fresh ingredients and combinations.
+We can go as a group, but dinner is not included.

 10 a.m.-1 p.m.
 Shopping Tour